Taranchuk/Entomophagy/README.md

 As a result of their special mental break, entomophagous pawns are much less likely starve.
 However, foraging is a very inefficent use of time and causes a slight negative social opinion in others.
 You can prevent entomophagous meals from foraging by providing them a steady diet of insect meals.

-A new bug hotel and bug condo provides a method for converting raw plant food into insect meat.
+(Requires Universal Fermeneter): A new bug hotel and bug condo provides a method for converting raw plant food into insect meat.
 The condo is more efficient and produces insect meat more often.